Traders price in 75 bps of ECB rate hikes by September

 "The key question ahead of tomorrow is whether the ECB can deliver on hawkish expectations.
 Clearly the April meeting was a puzzling one for markets with rhetoric failing to match market expectations and I suspect the same might be true at this meeting," Bouvet said.

-In the primary market, Germany and Portugal will sell 10-year bonds at auctions on Wednesday.
+In the primary market, Germany raised 3.266 billion euros and Portugal 750 million euros from 10-year bond auctions.

+Markets bet ECB will hike interest rates fast Markets bet ECB will hike interest rates fasthttps://tmsnrt.rs/3wyGSyy

 ((Yoruk.Bahceli@thomsonreuters.com; +44 20 7542 7571; Reuters Messaging: yoruk.bahceli@thomsonreuters.com))